 - The judges for the Sheryl K. Nienhuis Memorial Volunteer Services Award are not eligible to receive the award.

-All nominations must be submitted on the official nomination form and be received in the Volunteer Services office by the third Friday in March.
+All nominations must be submitted on the official nomination form and be received in the Volunteer Services office by the fourth Friday in March.

 The panel of judges will select a nominee who has made volunteerism at St. Jude a priority in his/her life.
 This person will have made a commitment to support the mission of St. Jude and have demonstrated their unselfish dedication to this organization.